idavis/idavis.github.io/_posts/2019-08-02-building-for-cti-devices.md

 ## Getting the Images Onto the Device

-Push these images to your container registry so that they can be used by your CI pipeline and deployments or see the [pushing images to devices][] post for a shortcut.
+Push these images to your container registry so that they can be used by your CI pipeline and deployments, or see the [pushing images to devices][] post for a shortcut.

 There is nothing CTI specific about what we run on the device.
-All of the device specific work was handled in the rootfs flashing leaving us free to build generic containerized workloads on the device.
+All of the device specific work was handled in the `rootfs` flashing leaving us free to build generic containerized workloads on the device.

 [first post]: /2019/07/jetson-containers-introduction